 Mental Health and Addictions Issues in Divorce Lawyers

-Attorneys for Divorce Matters in Joliet, Lombard, and St. Charles
+Attorneys for Divorce Matters in Naperville, Lombard, and St. Charles

 Marriage can be difficult even under the best of circumstances.
 However, when one spouse has a personality disorder or a drug or alcohol addiction, the situation can become nearly unbearable, and divorce may be the only viable option.
 Addictions and mental health problems are a unique dynamic that makes it harder to negotiate a reasonable and amicable settlement.
 If you are facing a divorce involving mental health issues and addictions, it is important to be represented by a family law attorney with particular experience in this area.

 Mental Health Issues and Divorce

 If one party in a marriage is mentally incapacitated or has a severe alcohol or drug addiction that largely controls his or her behavior, it is often accompanied by violence or abuse.
 Unfortunately, individuals with personality disorders or addictions often live in their own reality wherein they are the victims and their behavior is somehow justified.
 Reasoning with such individuals is futile, and typically the only way to get their attention is to take strong action.

 Informing a person with a mental illness you want a divorce is a delicate matter in and of itself.
 It is difficult to predict how they will respond, and it may be necessary to move out of your home first for your own safety.
 Restraining orders and other court actions may also be needed to ensure you are fully protected.